altruios/namshubettulpa/public/namshubettuple/the-plan.md

 "FL::Shadows of shadows...
 long ago..."
 ~Flanagan paused~
-"FL::If it was contained, we could send it back, but in the link."
-~Ozmind's voice cut in~
+"FL::If it was contained, we could send it back, but since it's in the link now" ~Ozmind's voice cut in~
 "O::It hasn't shown any signs of slowing it's growth."
 "M::So... how long do we have?"